Preeti Simoes On Kapil Sharma’s Allegations: How 'Poor' Kapil Is Ever Going To Prove All Of This!

 Kapil Was Doing Well Professionally When She & Neeti Were With Him!

-She again tells the same that she has been telling in almost all interviews!
+She repeats what she has been telling in almost all interviews!
 She says that when she and Neeti were with him, he did well professionally, but when they left he didn't do well.
 She asks, "If we were so bad at our work if we were ruining his life, why was he the biggest success story when I and Neeti were 'so-called' managing his life?
-So, obviously, the statistic speaks here."
+So, obviously, the statistics speaks here."

 People Who Are Concerned About Kapil Are Termed As Liars!

 Preeti says that people who are genuinely concerned about Kapil are termed as liars by his team.
-She feels it is pointless to trying to help someone who is surrounded by such a vicious circle who doesn't want him to receive that help.
+She feels that it is pointless trying to help someone who is surrounded by such a vicious circle who doesn't want him to receive that help.

 Preeti Simoes Had Said Kapil Sharma Is Nothing Without Her; Will Swipe Him Away From The Industry!